 Recording, Mixing and Mastering processes should be done.

-Now all you need to do is, to create an account, upload your track there and this is it – Your music everywhere now.
+Now all you need to do is, to create an account, upload your track there and this is it – your music everywhere now.

-Hereby list of this platforms:
+Hereby list of these platforms:

 - Ditto Music